 John Doe Subpoena and The DMCA

-The DMCA also allows for an easier subpoena process in online intellectual property cases.
-Usually, lawsuits against an anonymous person, or “John Doe,” must be conducted during the discovery period of a civil action, meaning the lawsuit must have already been filed.
-If a copyright holder sends a DMCA notice, however, they are able to obtain a subpoena from a court clerk without filing a lawsuit.
+The DMCA also streamlines the subpoena process in online intellectual property cases.
+Typically, in most civil lawsuits against anonymous persons, “John Does” are unearthed during discovery, meaning the lawsuit must have already been filed.
+But if copyright holders send DMCA takedown notices, they’re able to obtain subpoenas from court clerks without filing lawsuits.

-According to 17 USC 512, in order to obtain a subpoena duces tecum a copyright holder must submit the following things to the appropriate clerk:
+According to 17 USC 512, to secure a subpoena duces tecum, a copyright holder must submit the following things to the appropriate clerk:

-- a sworn declaration saying the obtained information will only be used for the purpose of protecting DMCA rights.
+- A sworn declaration saying the obtained information will only be used for protecting DMCA rights.

 If you satisfy all three requirements, the law provides that: